 A few weeks ago I received a great email from someone named Jaramey.
 She asked some awesome questions about my time living in Thailand because she is headed there soon on vacation, and I thought they were PERFECT questions to answer for a blog post!
 If you are thinking about going to Thailand though then it might be a good idea to check out these vaccinations for Thailand.
 Although you don’t need to get them done, it might just be something for you to consider if you are thinking about going to Thailand.

 If any of you have specific questions I didn’t answer here, please email me or leave them in a comment, and I will get them answered and added to this post!
-I hope this is helpful to those of you traveling in Thailand and Asia in general.
+I hope this is helpful to those of you traveling in Thailand and Asia in general, and if you haven’t started on your own Asian adventure you can always check out https://howdoigo.asia.
 After living there for 3 months, we definitely learned the lay of the land and I’m happy to pass on what we learned to you!

 I brought a ton of dresses and skirts knowing it would be HOT and humid.
 I did bring a couple pairs of jeans, and I think I wore them once.
 I would walk outside in them and go NOPE, and walk back to our apartment and change.
 Have you worn jeans in 90 degree heat and 85% humidity?
 One of the most uncomfortable feelings in the world, truly.
 Light cotton dresses and skirts were my go-to.